* Britain's biggest pipeline likely to be shut for several weeks

 * U.S. gasoline, distillate stocks increase -API

-LONDON, Dec 13 (Reuters) - Oil prices rose on Wednesday as industry data showed a larger-than-expected drawdown in U.S. crude stockpiles, while expectations for an extended shutdown of a major North Sea crude pipeline also continued to bolster the market.
+TOKYO, Dec 13 (Reuters) - Oil prices rose on Wednesday as industry data showed a larger-than-expected drawdown in U.S. crude stockpiles, while expectations for an extended shutdown of a major North Sea crude pipeline also continued to bolster markets.

-Brent crude was up 58 cents at $63.92 a barrel by 1319 GMT.
-It had settled down $1.35, or 2.1 percent, on Tuesday on a wave of profit-taking after the North Sea pipeline shutdown helped to send the global benchmark above $65 for the first time since mid-2015.
+Brent crude was up 64 cents, or 1 percent, at $63.98 a barrel by 0413 GMT.
+It had settled down $1.35, or 2.1 percent, on Tuesday on a wave of profit-taking after news of a key North Sea pipeline shutdown helped send the global benchmark above $65 for the first time since mid-2015.

-Britain's biggest pipeline from its North Sea oil and gas fields is likely to be shut for several weeks for repairs.
-On Wednesday morning, its operator said it was still considering repair options and reiterated that any repairs would take several weeks.
+Britain's biggest pipeline from its North Sea oil and gas fields is likely to be shut for several weeks for repairs, its operator said on Tuesday.

-The pipeline, which carries about 450,000 barrels per day (bpd) of Forties crude, was shut after a crack was found.
+The pipeline, which carries about 450,000 barrels per day (bpd) of Forties crude, was shut after cracks were found.
 It has particular significance to global markets because Forties is the largest out of the five crude oil streams that underpin the dated Brent benchmark.